(For English click here.)

 CHRONICLE and ESSAY

-Debate is referred to social media, by linking up our articles.
+Debate is referred to social media: Just link via Facebook etc from our articles.
 Chronicles and essays submitted are a maximum of 800 or 1500 words, respectively.
 Normally this is not remunerated.
 Sent this spring editorial staff.

-We reserve the right to reduce the text length for space purposes.
-We ask for understanding that it may take some time to get answers to unordered texts.
+We reserve the right to reduce the text length for space reasons.
+We ask for your understanding that it may take some time to get answers to unordered texts.

 ABOUT MODERN TIMES

 MODERN TIMES receives funding from the Norwegian Cultural Council.

-MODERN TIMES works according to the Poster and Be Varsom poster's rules for good press practice.
-Anyone who considers themselves unjustly referred to is requested to contact the editors.
+MODERN TIMES works according to the Editor's Poster and the Beware poster's rules for good press practice.
+Anyone who thinks they have been wrongfully mentioned is asked to contact the editors.

-Are you a subscriber and miss the magazine?
+Are you a subscriber and miss MODERN TIMES?

-Contact our distributor Helt Home at firstname.lastname@example.org then they will help you.
+Contact our distributor Helt Home at service center @helthjem.no then they will help you.

 If you have any other questions regarding subscription or distribution, contact us E-mail: email@example.com.
 You can also send sms to 45020044 (the phone is unattended, preferably use email).